Early Access 🚀 v0.3.0: New Features · Apr 19, 2026

 Docker

 Docker is the engine that creates and runs those containers.
-It's free, open-source, and used by millions of developers to run apps locally without installing them permanently.
+It's open-source and used by millions of developers to run apps locally without installing them permanently.

 The catch: Docker Engine is a command-line only tool — there's no built-in UI.
 You type commands to start containers, check logs, and manage everything.